openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

     3. When the instruction is a conditional branch.
        If BHT (Branch History table) returns a valid address, then BHT predicts next PC.
-       Else branch is not considered as an control flow instruction, which will generate a mispredict when branch is taken.
+       Else the prediction depends on the PC relative jump offset sign: if sign is negative the prediction is taken, otherwise the prediction is not taken.

   Then the PC gen informs the Fetch stage that it performed a prediction on the PC.

-* **Default:** PC + 4 is fetched.
+* **Default:** The next 32-bit block is fetched.
-  PC Gen always fetches on a word boundary (32-bit).
+  PC Gen fetches word boundary 32-bits block from CACHES module.
+And the fetch stage identifies the instructions from the 32-bits blocks.
-  Compressed instructions are handled by fetch stage.

-* **Mispredict:** When the EX_STAGE module raises a misprediction.
+* **Mispredict:** Misprediction are feedbacked by EX_STAGE module.
   This can either be a 'real' mis-prediction or a branch which was not recognized as one.
   In any case we need to correct our action and start fetching from the correct address.